Have you ever had a blue hydrangea turn pink? Here are some things you need to know on how to keep or change the color of your hydrangeas.

 First off, hydrangeas prefer and do best in soil on the acid side just like rhododendrons, azaleas, Japanese maples, pieris, etc. The change in the color of your hydrangea is due to the pH of your soil.
 Soil runs from acidic to alkaline with varying degrees in between.

 The health of your plants is dependent on the health of your soil.
-In regards to hydrangeas, the flower color is affected and determined by the soil pH.
+Hydrangeas color change is affected and determined by the soil pH.

 If your soil is more alkaline, then your hydrangeas will be pink or pinker.
 Alkaline soils, with a pH approximately from 7 – 9, generally contain clay.
 If your soil is more acidic, pH around or less than 5.5, then your blue hydrangeas stay blue or bluer.